 \Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars that can be used as electives.

 The General Education curriculum consists of a distribution of 39 semester credit hours.
-See pages 45-48 for details.
+See General Education Courses section for details.

 Major Requirements - Studio Art Foundation Courses